 It doesn’t really upset me so much as it frustrates me to hear these “jokes.”
 The best way I’ve learned how to deal with them is not to laugh.
 I either brush them off or say, curtly, that I don’t find that funny.

-Really, though, I had a good first year of university dealing with my food allergies.
+Really, though, I had a good year one of college dealing with my food allergies.
 Food allergies are a part of who I am, and I think people who know me understand and accept that.
 Not once have my food allergies stopped me from doing what I want to do – and that’s because I don’t see any reason why they should.
 I’ve traveled, gone to parties, explored, and made so many amazing memories, and I’m looking forward to three more years of doing the same!